sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 *   Naive Bayes assumes that all features are independent or unrelated, so it cannot learn the relationship between features.
 It can be helpful in some cases to consider features independent, but sometimes the results are not exact.

 ## Unsupervised Learning
-In this method our training dataset doesn’t contain labels and they have not been categorized.
+In this method, our training dataset doesn’t contain labels and they have not been categorized.
 Instead, our algorithm would be fed a lot of data and given the tools to understand the properties of the data.
-In this case machine learns to group, cluster the data such that a human (or other intelligent algorithm) can come in and make sense of the newly organized data.
-In another word the goal of unsupervised learning is to find the underlying structure of dataset, group that data according to similarities, and represent that dataset in a compressed format.
-The unsupervised algorithms are grouped in two main categories:
+In this case, the machine learns to group, cluster the data such that a human (or other intelligent algorithms) can come in and make sense of the newly organized data.
+In another word, the goal of unsupervised learning is to find the underlying structure of the dataset, group that data according to similarities, and represent that dataset in a compressed format.
+The unsupervised algorithms are grouped into two main categories:

 *   **Clustering**
 *   **Association**
 # Bias and Variance

 if the model in machine learning is not accurate, it will make errors and these errors are known as Bias and Variance. these two error cause small difference between predicted and actual value!
 In machine learning we want to reduce these errors to get more accurate predictions.
 On the basis of these errors, the machine learning model is selected that can perform best on the particular dataset.

 ## What is Bias?